KorneliaAL/cooking-recipes-website/README.md

 ## Features

 - Recipe Categories: Browse recipes by different categories such as appetizers, main courses, desserts, and more.
-- Search Functionality: Use the search bar to find recipes based on specific ingredients or dish names.
+- Search Functionality: Use the search bar to find recipes based on specific category or dish names.
 - Recipe Details: Click on a recipe to view its detailed instructions, ingredients, and cooking time.
 - Favorites: Save your favorite recipes for quick access in the future.